Unity-Technologies/Graphics/com.unity.render-pipelines.universal/Documentation~/rendering/deferred-rendering-path.md

 When you select the Deferred Rendering Path, Unity shows the [Accurate G-buffer normals](#accurate-g-buffer-normals) property.

-The **Accurate G-buffer normals** property lets you configure how Unity encodes the normals when storing them in the G-buffer.
+The **Accurate G-buffer normals** property lets you configure how Unity encodes the normals when storing them in the geometry buffer (G-buffer).

 * **Accurate G-buffer normals** off: This option increases performance, especially on mobile GPUs, but might lead to color banding artifacts on smooth surfaces.